Matiabag Palace: History

+Restoration

+In January 2023, the Government of Assam acquired the palace at ₹ 15.20 crore to preserve it as a heritage site and museum in memory of Pratima Barua Pandey.
+The Chief Minister of Assam announced that the restoration and preservation of the palace for conversion into a heritage site and museum would be administered by the state’s Department of Cultural Affairs.

 Transportation

 Driving distance from Dhubri to Gauripur is 9 km and from Guwahati to Gauripur is 261 km.
 The nearest railway station is at Dhubri.
 Well-connected airports are at Guwahati (261 km) and Bagdogra (226 km).